riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 The first time you run Miri, it will perform some extra setup and install some dependencies.
 It will ask you for confirmation before installing anything.

+You can pass arguments to Miri after the first `--`, and pass arguments to the interpreted program or test suite after the second `--`.
+For example, `cargo miri run -- -Zmiri-disable-stacked-borrows` runs the program without checking the aliasing of references.
+To filter the tests being run, use `cargo miri test -- -- filter`.

 Miri supports cross-execution: if you want to run the program as if it was a Linux program, you can do `cargo miri run --target x86_64-unknown-linux-gnu`.
 This is particularly useful if you are using Windows, as the Linux target is much better supported than Windows targets.

-You can pass arguments to Miri after the first `--`, and pass arguments to the interpreted program or test suite after the second `--`.
-For example, `cargo miri run -- -Zmiri-disable-validation` runs the program without validation of basic type invariants and without checking the aliasing of references.

 When compiling code via `cargo miri`, the `miri` config flag is set.
 You can use this to ignore test cases that fail under Miri because they do things Miri